![]() |

 problem-solving skills

-ethical, responsible and discretion when dealing with
+to be professional, ethical, responsible and discretion when dealing with confidential information

 good attention to detail